LINQ-Based Feedback#

 module.get_router_config()

-Data arrives at the receiving Q1 core in a dedicated feedback queue.
-This queue has a fixed capacity of 32 entries, each with a 32-bit data width.
+Incoming data arrives at the Q1 core in a dedicated feedback queue.
+This queue has a fixed capacity of 32 entries, each 32 bits wide.

-There are two main ways to retrieve data from the feedback queue:
+There are two ways to retrieve data from the feedback queue:

 Figure 2: Popping data with a specific id (here e.g. 7).